rabirabirara/audacious-appendment/README.md

 ## Nyquist Commands
 The Nyquist-LiSP commands were a pain to write.
-The documentation is austere; the community is nonexistent (obviously); none of the symbol names make ANY intuitive sense (classic functional programming style).
+The documentation is austere; the community is absent; the symbol names are unintuitive and obtuse.

-And of course, s-expressions are just ugly, if you haven't written LiSP or read the oh so revered book on the structure and interpretation...
-But hey, s-expr parsers are so easy to write, aren't they?
+And of course, s-expressions are tangly, if you haven't written LiSP or read the revered book on the structure and interpretation...
+(But hey, s-expr parsers are so easy to write, aren't they?)

 The capabilities of Audacity's scripting API is itself still somewhat immature, but luckily it turned out to have everything I needed to write what I wanted.
 There were a lot of times
 I had thought I was stuck - for example, I relied on the Generate: Silence effect in the GUI, but it was not available in the scripting API.
 I eventually decided to just make noise with an amplitude of 0.
-But while this would work in the GUI, I found out I couldn't specify a _duration_ from the script! - and so my quest to study elementary Nyquist at 3:30 AM kicked off.
+But while this would work in the GUI, I found out I couldn't specify a _duration_ from the script! - and so a brief quest to study elementary Nyquist at 3:30 AM kicked off.
 And even when I found something that worked when I entered it into the Nyquist prompt in the GUI, it didn't work in the script!
 Turns out it wouldn't work for multiline strings; so I took advantage of s-expr's lack of needed whitespace and put it all in a one-line string.

 ```Lisp
 ; Example of a Nyquist comamnd that inserts silence at the beginning of a selection.